canvas-medical/documentation/collections/_api/coverageeligibilityrequest.md

           responses: [201, 400, 401, 403, 405, 422]
           example_request: coverageeligibilityrequest-create-request
           example_response: coverageeligibilityrequest-create-response
-          description: If Claim.MD is set up in your Canvas instance, a creation of a coverage eligibility request will kick off a request to Claim.MD to fetch the eligibility information.
+          description: If Claim.MD is set up in your Canvas instance, a creation of a coverage CoverageEligibilityRequest will kick off a request to Claim.MD to fetch the eligibility information.
 Use the returned `id` in the response.headers['location'] attribute to perform a [CoverageEligibilityResponse Search](/api/coverageeligibilityresponse/#search) to see what response Claim.MD returned.
 ---

 <div id="coverageeligibilityrequest-create-request">